Electrical wiring safety tips

 Use insulated tools

-Always use insulated tools when working with electrical wiring to prevent shocks and short circuits.
+Always use insulated tools when working with electricity to protect yourself from shocks and short circuits.

 3. 3